scalyr/dataset-go/docs/ARCHITECTURE.md

 The downstream system is DataSet REST API and its API call [addEvents](https://app.scalyr.com/help/api#addEvents).
 It has the following properties:

-* `D1` - only one request for each session could be made
+* `D1` - DataSet does not support parallel requesting per session.
+Only one request for each session could be made at one time
 * `D2` - when new version is deployed there is few minutes outage
 * `D3` - maximum payload size for the API is 6MB before compression